AL-MASNAI/Retail_Sales_Analysis_Project/README.md

 ### Rationale for Methodologies

 I chose a quantitative research methodology focused on descriptive and comparative analysis.
 This approach was ideal because the business requirements were to understand and compare existing patterns and trends in the sales data.
-The ETL pipeline followed by visualization allowed for a systematic and reproducible way to answer the business questions.
+The ETL pipeline, followed by visualization, allowed for a systematic and reproducible way to answer the business questions.

 ---